jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 >
 > The flag is in the format FCSC{<SSID>|<BSSID>|<iCloud account>}.
 For example, if the phone is connected to the example WiFi network, which has the BSSID 00:11:22:33:44:55 and the associated iCloud account is example@example.com: FCSC{example|00:11:22:33:44:55|example@example.com}.

-Fastest path? iLEAPP (iOS Logs, Events & Protobuf Parser).
-It harvests a ton of artefacts and ships an HTML report.
+To speed up the extraction of Wi-Fi and iCloud information, we can use iLEAPP (iOS Logs, Events, and Protobuf Parser): it will automatically collect and organize lots of artifacts for us and make a report.

 After running iLEAPP you can read SSID & BSSID straight from the Wi-Fi section: